-Luke Sample is the co-founder of BookProfits, a training program and software that helps entrepreneurs leverage part-time book trades for full-time profits.
+Luke Sample co-founded BookProfits (along with Jon Shugart), a training program and software that helps entrepreneurs leverage part-time book trades for full-time profits.

 As a child, what did you want to be when you grew up?
 In what ways does that relate to what you do now?

 Well if we go WAY back, when I was very young I wanted to be a “garbage man”.
 They had the coolest job to me which was standing on the back of the truck while it was moving, and tossing in bags.
 Who doesn’t want to do that?

 As I grew older I started to take up a deep interest in the sciences.
 Combining that with a desire to have a large direct impact on other people’s lives I began to work toward becoming a physician.
 I was a double major in college (Cell Molecular Biology and Chemistry) and was prepared to go to medical school.

 Just before heading off to medical school some of the side businesses I had started during my time in college began to take off in a big way.
 I found that I was having a life changing impact on my customers lives helping them achieve their goals, quit their day jobs, and become financially free.
 The same type of major impact I was hoping the medical field would bring.

 It was then I decided that I could achieve my goals with business, and specifically businesses that solve problems for others with software or training or both.
 After impacting the lives of thousands now, I feel I made the right choice.

 What steps do you take to ensure that your organization’s activities are in alignment with the company mission, core values, and vision?

 Our vision is to empower 5k+ entrepreneurs to become financially free.
 Financially free through using our software, tools and training – and replicating the business models we personally use and have used to achieve total financial freedom for ourselves.